 When we start living our Transcendental Purpose (TP) we will naturally feel attracted to, and attract people who share it.

-This is the point were understanding the different stages of maturity, altitude, depth and calling become crucial.
-Otherwise we may connect with a group or get into a love relationship with a partner who simply tries to adopt our TP even though it is not aligned with their TP, or their expression is at a different stage.
+This is the point where understanding the different stages of maturity, altitude, depth, and calling become crucial.
+Otherwise, we may connect with a group or get into a love relationship with a partner who simply tries to adopt our TP even though it is not aligned with their TP, or their expression is at a different stage.

 Stages of Maturity:

 I adopted the idea of the stages of maturity from Bill Plotkin.
 He spent over 25 years developing eight Soulcentric/Ecocentric Stages of Human Development or maturity as shown in the image below.

 Plotkin describes the eight stages in the outer part as follows:

 - Early childhood (the Nest) forms the foundation for later soul discovery through the preservation of our original innocence and our innate relational intelligence, as well as through the development of a healthy culture-rooted ego.

 - Middle childhood (the Garden) affords us the opportunity to learn the enchantment of the natural world (including sexuality during puberty) as well as the intricate cultural ways of our people.

 - Early adolescence (the Oasis) teaches us to balance authenticity with social acceptance, which allows us to show up in the world with integrity.